Eliashberg theory with the external pair potential: Introduction

 where, $u_{ph}$ is an electron-phonon coupling constant, $\varepsilon_{1},\varepsilon_{2}$ are energetic parameters of interacting electrons and $\textbf{p}_{2}-\textbf{p}_{1}$ is transmitted momentum.
 Since the electrons interact with small total momentum $\textbf{p}_{2}+\textbf{p}_{1}=0$, then we can assume that the transmitted momentum is $\sim 2p_{F}$, at the same time, near the Fermi surface we have $\varepsilon_{2}\sim\varepsilon_{1}\sim 0$.
 Therefore the expression (\ref{0.1}) can be reduced to

-Thus the real interaction is replaced with an effective point attraction, which is nonzero in a layer of width $2\omega_{2p_{F}}\sim2\omega_{D}$ (Debay frequency) near Fermy surface \cite{sad}.
-In other words the BCS approximation is the neglecting of retardation $\varepsilon_{2}-\varepsilon_{1}$ in el.-phon. interaction (the field of lattice deformation is supposed without inertia).
+Thus the real interaction is replaced with an effective point attraction, which is nonzero in the layer of width $2\omega_{2p_{F}}\sim2\omega_{D}$ (Debay frequency) near Fermi surface \cite{sad}.
+In other words, the BCS approximation neglects retardation $\varepsilon_{2}-\varepsilon_{1}$ in el.-phon. interaction (the field of lattice deformation is supposed without inertia).
 On the contrary, the Eliashberg model \cite{mahan,ginz} is based on the full interaction (\ref{0.1}).
-Besides el.-phon. interaction the screened Coulomb interaction (Coulomb pseudopotential $u_{c}$) between electrons takes place which has width $\sim\epsilon_{F}$.
-In metals, as a rule, $\lambda<u_{c}$ that corresponds to repulsive electron-electron interaction, however in such systems the pairing is possible as result of the second order processes, which lead to effective attraction regardless of the sign of interaction \cite{kirz}: $\lambda-u_{c}^{*}$, where $u_{c}^{*}=u_{c}/\left(1+\nu_{F}u_{c}\ln\frac{\varepsilon_{F}}{\omega}\right)$.
-A stronger condition $\lambda-u_{c}>0$ can occur in nonmetallic superconductors (for example, in alkali-doped fullerides $\texttt{A}_{n}\texttt{C}_{60}$, where competition between the Jahn-Teller coupling and Hund's coupling takes place \cite{han,han1,nom}).
+Besides el.-phon. interaction the screened Coulomb interaction $V_{c}$ between electrons takes place which has width $\sim\epsilon_{F}$.
+In metals, as a rule, $\lambda<V_{c}$ that corresponds to repulsive electron-electron interaction, however in such systems the pairing is possible as result of the second order processes which lead to suppression of the direct Coulomb interaction \cite{ginz,kirz}.
+A stronger condition $\lambda-V_{c}>0$ can occur in nonmetallic superconductors (for example, in alkali-doped fullerides $\texttt{A}_{n}\texttt{C}_{60}$, where competition between the Jahn-Teller coupling and Hund's coupling takes place \cite{han,han1,nom,grig4}).

-Our goal is, to develop model of superconductivity with EPP using the electron-electron interaction in a form (\ref{0.1}) and accounting the Coulomb repulsion.
-In the section \ref{BCS} we rewrite BCS theory with EPP, presented in the work \cite{grig} with variational method, in the terms of normal and anomalous propagators.
+Our goal is to develop model of superconductivity with EPP using the electron-electron interaction in a form (\ref{0.1}) and accounting the Coulomb repulsion.
 In the section \ref{eliashberg} we develop the Eliashberg theory with EPP and investigate high temperature asymptotics in the absence of the Coulomb pseudopotential and in the presence of one.
 In the section \ref{ginz}, based on effective Ginzburg-Landau theory for the BCS model with EPP developed in \cite{grig}, we formulate the effective GL theory based on the Eliashberg theory.